NICHTJ3/Dotfiles/README.md

 # dotsy profile list > To list available profiles
 # dotsy profile install work-mac > To install the work-mac profile
 ```

-__NOTE:__ You can install dotsy using cargo and run `dotsy init`
-in your home dir to allow yourself to run dotsy from anywhere

 ### More help can be found in the wiki